 And in fact, planting your blueberries in containers might be the easiest way to grow blueberries in your location (and the only way in some locations).

 If you live in a location where the soil is far from ideal for blueberries, you’ll probably find growing blueberries in containers to be both easier and more successful than growing them in the ground.

-Blueberries Are Well Suited for Growing in Containers
+Fortunately, Blueberries Are Well Suited for Growing in Containers

+The root systems of blueberry plants tend to be shallow and compact.
 This makes blueberry plants far more tolerant of the relatively restrictive confines of a planting pot or planting barrel.

 Be Sure to Match Your Pot to Your Plant